stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

              umask(ji, jj, jk) = ji * jj * jk / r
    ```

-   Note that all scalars accessed within the loop are declared as thread
+   Note that PSyclone has automatically identified all scalars
+   accessed within the loop and has declared them as thread
    private.
-All other variables are declared to be shared between threads.
+All other variables are declared to be shared between
+   threads.

 4. We are now ready to do our first parallel run.
 The number of threads
    to use is set via the OMP_NUM_THREADS environment variable at run